 TURBO TENT TRIO TESTED

-We always like to test gear on long bush trips, so when we heard that two of our group would be bringing their Black Wolf Turbo tents on a recent adventure we grabbed a test one so that we’d have a trio to compare.
+We always like to test gear on long bush trips, so when we heard that two of our group would be bringing their Black Wolf Turbo tents on a bush adventure we grabbed a test one so that we’d have a trio to compare.